gardener/landscapercli/README.md

 [Landscaper](https://github.com/gardener/landscaper).
 This comprises the handling of objects like component descriptors, blueprints, installations, etc.

-The Landscaper CLI integrates the commands of the [Components CLI](https://github.com/gardener/component-cli).

 The Landscaper CLI adds commands for the following use cases:

 - Automatic setup of a landscaper and an OCI registry for development